 Retailer Foot Locker, Inc., won summary judgment in the Northern District of California in a first-of-its-kind putative class action involving the reach of the definition of a “consumer report” under the Fair Credit Reporting Act (FCRA) and related California statutes.
-Shook Partners Bill Martucci and Katherine Sinatra represented Foot Locker with Associate Elizabeth Lee and paralegal Shasta Sanders.
+Shook Partners Bill Martucci and Katherine Sinatra, with Associate Elizabeth Lee, represented Foot Locker.

 The plaintiff, a former part-time employee, brought the case on behalf of all applicants for employment nationwide during the previous five years, alleging that the consent form she signed during her application process was defective because it contained “extraneous” information and that she did not receive clear disclosure of her privacy rights under the FCRA.

 Because Foot Locker does not conduct background checks to determine eligibility for employment of part-time employees, it denied obtaining a background report (or consumer credit report) on the plaintiff.
 However, the plaintiff argued that Foot Locker used a third-party vendor to verify her immigration status through E-Verify.
 Because the vendor is owned by credit reporting agency Equifax, the plaintiff alleged the background check was a consumer credit report subject to FCRA protections.